These vanilla cake-like cookies are very yummy and puffy! They are so easy to make. No chilling required!

 Finally, I add the flour mixture in 3 batches and mix until all incorporated.

-It takes 20 minutes to bake.
-When the cookies are lightly golden brown, you should take them from the oven.
+It takes almost 20 minutes to bake.
+When the cookies are lightly golden brown, you should take them from the oven so that they won’t be dry.
 Then let the cookies cool for 10 minutes on the baking sheet before transferring them to a wire rack to completely cool.

-Hope you all like these cakey vanilla cookies and make them often.
-Enjoy!
+Hope you all like these vanilla cookies and make them often.

 You should try this yummy vanilla cookie recipe if you love puffy, cakey cookies!
 No chilling required!